 Director’s word

-Over the last few years, the Valais School of Art (EDHEA) has been undergoing a profound transformation of its organisational structure.
-The aim of this transformation is to offer students the best possible training and tools in the fields of graphic design and the visual arts.
+Over the past few years, the Valais School of Art (EDHEA) has undergone a profound transformation to provide students with cutting-edge training and tools in fine arts, sound arts, and graphic design.

 Jean-Paul Felley